HumanClone/Prog3APart2/README.md

 the user will assign a password to the farmer which will then be encrypted and stored in the database

 ### View Products
-Here the employee will be able to see al products in the system and search and filter as they deem
+Here the employee will be able to see all products in the system and search and filter as they deem
 ![View product](https://github.com/HumanClone/Prog3APart2/assets/74468682/2a94660b-74f2-4660-95aa-c15a5cb91618)

 #### filtered by product type eg dairy
 ![Filter 1](https://github.com/HumanClone/Prog3APart2/assets/74468682/e29ed578-6219-4337-88f6-dd33d48d4ed3)
-#### Filtered by famrer: Alex Johnson or 1 as it works with either name or user id
+#### Filtered by famrer: Alex Johnson  as it works with either name or user id
 ![FIlter 2](https://github.com/HumanClone/Prog3APart2/assets/74468682/6417d272-77aa-4419-9149-d030d15a6903)
 #### Filtered By date May 2023
 ![Filter 3](https://github.com/HumanClone/Prog3APart2/assets/74468682/83124465-906e-4931-bbfa-ce4b76336382)